 The standard dialect survey of Irish is Heinrich Wagner’s comprehensive atlas (see Wagner 1958-64).
-But even when this was being compiled in the mid twentieth century the speakers were older males whose Irish was frequently moribund.
-The situation today is that large tracts of both halves of Ireland have no historically continuous Irish-speaking areas any more.
-There are no such areas in Northern Ireland or in Leinster.
-In Munster there are remnants in Ring in Co.
-Waterford and in Muskerry in Co.
-Cork. along with a more robust community at the end of the Dingle peninsula in Co.
-Kerry.
-The community on Clear Island off the south-west coast of Cork contains virtually no native speakers, see Ó Buachalla 2003 for a treatment of this dialect.
+But even when this was being compiled, almost 60 years ago, the speakers were older males whose Irish was frequently moribund.
+The situation today is that large tracts of the country have no historically continuous Irish-speaking areas any more, for instance there are no such areas in Northern Ireland or in Leinster.

-Irish in Mayo receded dramatically in the second half of the twentieth century, so that the studies of de Búrca (1958) and that of Mhac an Fhailigh (1968) are now of largely historical interest.
-The areas in coastal Co.
-Galway and on the two minor Aran Islands, as well as that on Tory Island in Donegal and the mainland opposite it, represent the most vibrant communities today.
+Irish in Mayo has declined considerably that the studies of de Búrca (1958) and Mhac an Fhailigh (1968) are of largely historical interest today.
+The areas along the southern coast of Co.
+Galway (South Connemara) and on the Aran Islands, as well as that around Gaoth Dobhair and on Tory Island in Donegal, represent the most vibrant communities today.

 Dialects and the teaching of Irish

-If there is no standard pronunciation of Irish how and what do students of the language learn?
+There is no standard pronunciation of present-day Irish and textbooks and grammars do not normally make any reference to pronunciation.
+Given that this is the case, how do students of the language learn pronunciation?
 The answer is quite simple: for grammar and vocabulary students learn from textbooks and dictionaries.
-They are taught pronunciation from their teachers.
+They are taught pronunciation by their teachers.
 These will have a single pronunciation based on the dialect which they in turn followed when they were learning the language.
-In general one can say that people from the south follow a southern pronunciation and those from the north a northern pronunciation.
+In general, one can say that people from the south follow a southern pronunciation and those from the north a northern pronunciation.
 Those from the centre or east of the country follow a western or southern pronunciation but rarely if ever a northern one.

 This refers to a few areas in the southern province of Munster.
 The main one is the end of the Dingle Peninsula (Irish: Corca Dhuibhne).
 The others comprise a small area on the Iveragh Peninsula, an inland area in Co.
 Cork, the island of Cape Clear as well as the area of Ring in West Waterford (see map above).